andreweckford/MarkovSteadyState/README.md

 I always misplace this and end up rewriting it from scratch, so I'm putting it on github so I don't lose it.
 If you find it useful, great.

+See the example for an illustration of how to use the method.